GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/layout-table/index.md

 layout: post
 title: "Presentational `<table>` elements do not avoid using `<th>`, `<caption>`, or the `[summary]` attribute"
 description: |
-  Learn how to make presentational tables more accessible for screen reader users by avoiding child elements meant for data tables.
+  Learn how to make presentational tables more accessible for assistive technology users by avoiding child elements meant for data tables.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: